 The Fenestra holes in the skull of the Nigersaurus are larger than those of other dinosaurs with longer necks.
 The cranium, on the other hand, was sturdy enough to withstand the ripping of the 500 teeth.
 Its nostrils were also bony and twisted.

 They had shorter snouts.
 Nigersaurus, on the other hand, had shorter snouts.
 Their snot tip appeared proportionate to the teeth series and their teeth row was not prognathous.
-Another distinguishing aspect of the Nigersaurus was its extended skull, which was replaced by a prominent depression in the brain portion.
-In addition, their alveolar tooth was twisted in the same way as their lower jaw.
+Another distinguishing aspect of the Nigersaurus was its extend skull, which was replace by a prominent depression in the brain portion.
+In addition, their alveolar tooth was twist in the same way as their lower jaw.